-Priority-Determines the priority for transferring recorded calls from the CRC to the Collection Server and for deleting recordings when disk space limits are reached.
+Priority-Determines the priority for transferring recorded calls from the CRC to the Collection Server, if one is used, and for deleting recordings when disk space limits are reached.
 It does not affect which calls are recorded.
 Settings are Low, Medium, or High.
 The default is Medium.
 If you are not using a Collection Server, it is strongly recommended that you set the priority for all calls the same.